benjamingrobertson/benjamingrobertson.github.io/about.md

 ## About this site

 This site is a simple, responsive [Jekyll](http://jekyllrb.com/) theme I designed and built using the Minima theme as the initial structure.
-The type is set in [Adobe Source Sans Pro](https://edgewebfonts.adobe.com/fonts#/?nameFilter=source&collection=source-sans-pro) and served via [Adobe Edge Web Fonts](https://edgewebfonts.adobe.com/index).
+The type is set in [Adobe Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro).